Scholarships

 Kansas Junior Golf Scholarship

-The application period for 2023 scholarships is NOW open.
+The application period for 2024 scholarships opens December 15, 2023.
 Click below.

 The Kansas Junior Golf Scholarship is awarded each spring to five (5) junior golfers who will attend an accredited college or university in Kansas.
 The top ranking applicant will be presented the Phil Miller Junior Golf award, established in 2021, in honor of the Foundation’s former Executive Director and his dedication to junior golf and the KJGS program.